hoj201/hoj201.github.io/_posts/2018-01-21-probability.markdown

  - Intersection of measureable sets, "$$\cap$$", is a $$\sigma$$-algebra morphism.
  - Posteriors are arrows of a category and Baye's theorem is nearly a tautalogy (this is part 3).

 okay, I can see you're face.
 I'll stop.
+Hope you guys check out part II.

 ### Footnotes:
 [^1]: In my opinion, this is actually putting our feet on the ground.
 However, I understand that it might not feel natural if you've spent your life walking on your hands.